Water quality

 As a registered drinking water provider, we have established risk management plans, including approved monitoring programs and an incident notification protocol.
 We provide water quality testing reports for metropolitan and regional water supplies on a monthly basis.

-Number of sample locations and test analytes – statewide, metropolitan, regional supply systems, 2023-24
+Number of sample locations and test analytes – statewide, metropolitan and regional water supply systems, 2024-25

 Drinking water systems | Statewide | Metropolitan | Regional |